 The major is structured in a sequential manner, and the shortest possible amount of time needed is 3 years.
 To ensure consistent progress and skills build up, the classes need to be taken in a specific order, so we recommend prioritizing the design classes when planning your course schedule.
 The department commits to providing seats in the classes for all admitted majors, to ensure the course work can be completed in a reasonable timeframe.
 Please keep in mind if you skip a class on a certain quarter, you will be left out of the sequence and will have to wait a year to take the class and get back into the sequence.

 The number of requirements varies from 2 to 3 courses per quarter.

-The department will actively look for internship opportunities for its majors.
-However, it would not be realistic to promise 36 paid internships every year.
-Therefore, while the summer internship is strongly recommended, the number of credits is flexible—6 to 10 credits— and can be combined with other courses, such as our new summer Visual Lab course and/or our summer Study Abroad course.
+A summer internship at the end of the third year in the program is strongly recommended, and the number of credits is flexible—6 to 10 credits.
+Students are responsible for arranging their own internships.
+The internship can be combined with other classes, such as our summer Visual Lab course and/or our summer Study Abroad course.